Lisbeth Stahn / Aug 14, 2017

 Turrón is simply irresistible.
 I love texture in all kinds of food, sugar and honey is absolutely satisfying, and the crunchy nuts makes it just even better!
 In Catalonia, you usually use the original "Marcona variety" in Turrón.
 They are considered the best in the world, are succulent, crispy and incredibly tasty, which is the perfect combination when it comes to sweets!

-Our "Estamenér" apartments & houses in the village of Perafita have a bakery on the ground floor of a building where you can find, among other things. can often get Turrón as well as a lot of other Catalan delicacies.
+Our "Estamenér" apartments & houses in the village of Perafita have a bakery on the ground floor where you can try the Turrón as well as a lot of other Catalan delicacies.
 The apartments are of high quality and also share a large pool and garden.
 Read more about them here.

 Most of us are familiar with French nougat.
 Turrón is a Spanish nougat and in some cases it is very similar to French nougat.
 Turrón is also clearly shows that Spanish (and French) gastronomy has been inherited from the Arab cuisine.